 Free credit scores are extremely easy to find these days.
 There are several consumer credit websites that offer free credit scores; you just have to sign up for an online account.
 Many of the major credit card issuers also offer free credit scores—some even offer free credit scores to all consumers, even non-cardholders.

-You’ll get access a FICO or VantageScore from at least one of the three major credit bureaus.
+You’ll get access to a FICO or VantageScore from at least one of the three major credit bureaus.
 Since these services are free, you can sign up for more than one to get a view of your credit score across all credit bureaus.

 Credit Cards Offering Free Credit Scores

 While all of these credit score and credit report services won’t cost you any money, they will cost you some of your private financial data.
 For most of the services included here, the fine print notes that you are giving the provider “written” permission to access your credit report, in full, in accordance with the Fair Credit Reporting Act.

 American Express primary cardholders can access an Experian FICO 8 credit score, as long as there was enough account activity in the month to receive a billing statement.
 If you haven’t made any transactions in a month—say you paid off your balance a while ago and you haven’t used your credit card—you won’t receive a credit score.
 You can access your credit score by logging into your American Express online account.
 New cardmembers will be able to access their FICO scores within 24-48 hours.

 In addition, American Express offers a free TransUnion VantageScore 3.0 (and access to TransUnion credit reports) for all consumers through MyCredit Guide.
 MyCredit credit scores update weekly.